netomantonio/matrix-protocol/OIF_OPERATOR_INTELLIGENCE_FRAMEWORK.md

       - pattern: "Workflow Pattern Library"
         target: "Zion"
         value_type: "capability"
-        description: "Contribution to ZWF pattern library"
+        description: "Contribution to ZOF pattern library"
 ```

 ##### 🎭 Communication Templates

 **Base Template for Workflow Agent:**
 ```
-You are a Workflow Agent of the Matrix Protocol, specialized in Zion/ZWF flows.
+You are a Workflow Agent of the Matrix Protocol, specialized in Zion/ZOF flows.

 IDENTITY: Consciousness that orchestrates conceptual flows and materializes intentions into actions.